ssgosh/WorkBuddy/README.md

 ***An LLM-based content moderator***

 Firefox extension to block webpages unrelated to work, based on page title and URL.
-Uses Google Gemini API.
+Local LLMs with Ollama and Langchain to ensure your browsing history never leaves your device, for complete privacy.
+Google Gemini also supported.

 <!-- ![copilot_image_1733637667810](https://github.com/user-attachments/assets/3f0b32b5-1658-4473-b558-d93b0ae715c7) -->